Ahamedthaiyub/Workfoce-360-based-on-intelex-/README.md

-"WORKFORCE360 is a machine learning model associated with Intel One API.
+It is a machine learning model associated with Intel One API.
 It is designed to predict employee attrition, which can help companies retain valuable employees and reduce costs associated with turnover.
 Our three-tier solution includes resume parsing, predictive analytics, and performance prediction, providing a comprehensive HR solution that helps companies make informed decisions about recruitment and employee retention.

 ## Problem Statement